top of page

 STAFF:

-Teaching Staff: Miss L Connolly, Mrs N Swan, Miss A Mackay, Mrs J Richardson, Ms R McCabe, Mrs S Sweet, Mrs R Webb, Mr R Robertson, Miss E Duncan, Miss O Milburn, Miss A Spearman.
+Teaching Staff: Miss L Connolly, Mrs JM Perry, Mrs L Floyd, Mrs N Swan, Miss A Mackay, Mrs J Richardson, Ms R McCabe, Mrs S Sweet, Mrs R Webb, Mr R Robertson, Miss E Duncan, Miss O Milburn

 KEY STAGE 5: